-There’s nothing like fresh scones slathered with butter and jam, so we made sure to get our fill of the classic teatime treats during our recent trip through the Irish countryside with our friends from Tourism Ireland and Bake from Scratch Magazine.
+There’s nothing like fresh scones slathered with butter and jam, so we made sure to get our fill of the classic teatime treats during our trip early last year through the Irish countryside with our friends from Tourism Ireland and Bake from Scratch Magazine.
 We traveled south from Dublin to County Cork, the culinary capital of Ireland, to spend the day at the renowned Ballymaloe Cookery School.

 We toured the sprawling 100-acre organic farm and made scones in one of their four full-service kitchens.
 The school’s instructors guided us through the recipe for Sweet White Scones as the school’s founder and one of Ireland’s most beloved chefs, Darina Allen, visited us in the kitchen to offer her tips.
 “With our two hands, lift the dry mixture up” she demonstrated, as she aerated the floury mixture.
 The recipe, passed down from Darina’s mother, is all about technique.
 Here, we share everything we learned for mastering traditional Irish scones at home, and just in time for St. Patrick’s Day.

 Use a grater for small, uniform pieces of butter that will stay cold as they’re incorporated into the flour to encourage a light and tender interior.

 - Aerate the butter and flour mixture.

 Lift the flour mixture in small handfuls from the bowl while rubbing in the butter, allowing the dry ingredients to fall back into the bowl.
 Aerating the dry ingredients during mixing will result in a light and fluffy texture after baking.

 - No need to knead.